What (Exactly) Is Thematic Analysis?

 Quick Recap: Thematic analysis approaches and types

-To recap, the four main approaches to thematic analysis are inductive, deductive, semantic, and latent approaches.
-Then we have the three types of thematic analysis: reflexive thematic analysis, coding reliability thematic analysis, and codebook thematic analysis.
-Your choice of the type of thematic analysis to conduct will depend on factors such as:
+To recap, the two main approaches to thematic analysis are inductive, and deductive.
+Then we have the three types of thematic analysis: reflexive, codebook and coding reliability.
+Which type of thematic analysis you opt for will need to be informed by factors such as:

 - The approach you are taking.
-For example, if you are using an inductive approach you may use reflexive thematic analysis due to its inductive properties.
+For example, if you opt for an inductive approach, you’ll likely utilise reflexive thematic analysis.

 - Whether you’re working alone or in a group.
-It’s likely that, if you’re doing research as part of your postgraduate studies (e.g. a dissertation or thesis), you’ll likely be working alone, which means that you wouldn’t make use of coding reliability thematic analysis as it involves multiple researchers.
+It’s likely that, if you’re doing research as part of your postgraduate studies, you’ll be working alone.
+This means that you’ll need to choose between reflexive and codebook thematic analysis.

-Now that you’ve got clarity on the thematic analysis approaches and types, it’s time to look at the “how” of thematic analysis.
+Now that we’ve covered the “what” in terms of thematic analysis approaches and types, it’s time to look at the “how” of thematic analysis.

 As you work through the data, you may start to identify subthemes, which are subdivisions of themes that focus specifically on an aspect within the theme that is significant or relevant to your research question.
 For example, if your theme is a university, your subthemes could be faculties or departments at that university.

 In this stage of the analysis, your reflexivity journal entries need to reflect how codes were interpreted and combined to form themes.